parth-patel97/OCR_Flask_API/README.md

-# OCR API
+# OCR Flask API

-A Flask Restful api for the extract the text from the images using object character recognition.
+A Flask Restful api for the extract text from images using the Tesseract OCR.